Easy way to beef up the neck

 Pour about half the glue into the tube.
 Protect the neck by taping it off as you see here.
 (Hot hide glue would also work well for this if you can work fast enough before it cools.)

-In the photo at left, I'm using an old round truss rod as a ramrod to be sure the glue gets where it needs to.
+In the photo below, I'm using an old round truss rod as a ramrod to be sure the glue gets where it needs to.

 After removing the masking tape, I cleaned up the glue overspill with Behkol solvent.
 The carbon-stiffened neck needs to dry overnight.